Fergarram/obscure/README.md

 - [ ] 🗳 General clean up, formalize project setup and make it easy to configure.
 - [ ] 🗳 Generate tag pages which list all the files using the tag.

-> ⚠️ NOTE: Know in advance that I will not implement a graph view.
+> ⚠️ Know in advance that I will NOT implement a graph view.

 One of my personal uses for Obscure besides my personal research vault is to generate a wiki for [nuestro.voto](//fernando.works/projects/nuestro-voto).
 This means you can expect me to complete the roadmap above before the year 2022 ends.